willemverbuyst/knowledge-base/git/split repo.md

 > git clone \<name of original url\>

 cd in to cloned repo
-rename directory you want to move to a separate repo to the name of the new repo

 > git filter-branch --prune-empty --subdirectory-filter \<name of subdirectory\> -- main